-You can create orchestration rules in USM Anywhere that automatically trigger a Carbon Black response action when events match the criteria that you specify.
-For example, you might create a rule where USM Anywhere automatically sends the host information for malware infections that it identifies to CB Response as a request to isolate the endpoint.
+You can create orchestration rules in USM Anywhere that automatically trigger a response action when events match the criteria that you specify.
+For example, you might create a rule where USM Anywhere automatically sends the host information for malware infections that it identifies to Carbon Black EDR as a request to isolate the endpoint.

-Note: Before creating an orchestration rule or launching a Carbon Black response action, the AlienApp for Carbon Black must be enabled and configured.
-See Configuring the AlienApp for Carbon Black for more information.
+Note: Before creating an orchestration rule or launching a response action, the AlienApp for Carbon Black EDR must be enabled and configured.
+See Configuring the AlienApp for Carbon Black EDR for more information.

 After you create a rule, new alarmsAlarms provide notification of an event or sequence of events that require attention or investigation. or eventsAny traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall. that match the rule conditions will trigger the Carbon Black action to isolate an endpoint.
 The rule does not trigger for your existing alarms or events.